TikTok captions guide

 If you cannot select or copy the captions directly, do not assume the video has no useful text.
 A transcript workflow can still help you turn the spoken audio and visible caption content into a cleaner result.

-Caption extraction is best when the creator already provided accurate text.
+A TikTok caption downloader is useful when the creator already provided accurate text.
 It is fast, consistent, and usually better for exact wording than listening manually.

 Audio transcription is better when captions are missing, incomplete, or too stylized.
 Many short videos use captions as design elements, which means the displayed text may not include every spoken word.